-The APMP qualification is fast becoming one of the top qualifications for project managers, and the reason for this is that it teaches and cements in project professionals the skills and knowledge they need to ensure projects do not fail.
-Here are some of the most common reasons that projects can become stale or fail altogether, each of which the APMP serves to tackle.
+The APM PMQ qualification (previously known as the APMP) is fast becoming one of the top qualifications for project managers (often preceded by the introductory course & exam APM PFQ), and the reason for this is that it teaches and cements in project professionals the skills and knowledge they need to ensure projects do not fail.
+Here are some of the most common reasons that projects can become stale or fail altogether, each of which the APM PMQ serves to tackle.

 - Blowing the budget

 Without a good project management structure, there is no way a budget can be defined or effectively estimated, and often poor project managers fail to build in the contingency to deal with unforeseen events.
 The APM PMQ qualification teaches project professionals how to deal with budgetary planning and how to allocate resources effectively to ensure this doesn’t happen.

 Everyone might be very diligent in their own little task, with their head down working hard, but without some insight into how their little piece of the puzzle fits into the overall organisational goals, there is no way they can work as a cohesive team.
 APM PMQ helps project managers to develop an overarching strategy, and to communicate with every project worker so they know where they fit in.